Joseph-Burke/Embedding-Images-And-Video/README.md

 ​
 ## �� Contributing
 ​
 The best contribution you can make is your thoughts.
-Tell us what you liked and what you thought could be improved by creating an issue.
+Tell us what you liked and what you thought could be improved by creating an issue or reaching out on social media.
+We don't bite.
 ​
 ## Show your support
 ​
-Give a ⭐️ if you like this project!
+Give a ⭐️ if you like this project and follow us for more great projects like this one.
 ​
 ## Acknowledgments
-​
 - This project was completed as part of our course at [Microverse](https://www.microverse.org/).
 - Thanks to YouTube for their inspiring website.
 ​